EmanEraky/BusinessTruApp/README.md

 6- Create useCase to get data

-7- Setting up the ViewModel used for present data from useCase
+7- Setting up the ViewModel used for present data from useCase in Ui

-8
+8-use clean Arch to make app readable and able to execute solid priciple, use daggerHilt to inject instance and use it singleton to make app easy testing and not coupling use Mvvm architecture to update Ui when data change.